Marcello-Sega/pytim/docs/source/guessing_radii.rst

 !! for example: r={'M':1.2,...} ; inter=pytim.ITIM(u,radii_dict=r)

-Another possible option is to extend the default dictionary of radii, for example:
+The default dictionary `tables.vdwradii` can be extended directly, for example:

 >>> pytim.tables.vdwradii['M']=1.6

 now the warning is not issued anymore:
 >>> interface = pytim.ITIM(u,cluster_cut=5.0)

-Of course, one can provide the radii explicitly:
+Of course, one can provide all the radii explicitly:

 >>> radii = dict({'O':1.5,'M':1.6,'H':0.0})
 >>> interface = pytim.ITIM(u,cluster_cut=5.0,radii_dict=radii)